jaskaransing108373/Singh_J_Dhaliwal_A_Midterm/README.md

 # Singh_J_Dhaliwal_A_Midterm
-I am supporting motor bikees.
+I am in favour of motor bikees.